 The College recognized asset retirement obligations when a legal obligation arose from the acquisition or use of a tangible asset.
 The obligation is measured based on management's best estimate of future cost.
 The College recorded an asset retirement obligation and cost for the removal of leasehold improvements and to provide general site restoration at the termination of the lease for office premises.
-The asset retirement obligation is estimated using a discounted cash flow approach using an estimate of the market risk-free interest rate.
 The asset retirement obligation is adjusted at the end of each year to reflect the passage of time and changes in the estimated future cash flows underlying the obligation.
 Changes due to the passage of time are recognized in administration expenditures as an accretion expense.
 Changes in the obligation due to changes in estimated cash flows are recognized as an adjustment of the carrying amount of the related long-lived asset and obligation.
 The asset is amortized over the life of the office premises lease.